PaulmannLighting/ezsp/ARCHITECTURE.md

 - broadcast APS sends with status validation
 - source endpoint selection for outgoing APS frames from configured local endpoint output clusters
-- message tag, APS sequence, and transaction sequence counters
+- message tag and APS sequence counters
 - background event-handler termination through `Ncp::terminate()`

 `Ncp<T>` dereferences to `T`, so callers can still use all command traits on the